JankariTech/blog/src/assets/ContractTestingWithPact/contract-testing-with-pact-(javascript).md

 ### Verifying the Provider (Provider Side)

 You have written tests for your web application.
 But now, you also need to verify that your API server returns the expected response as per the contract.
-As I have mentioned above, you need a pact file (contract) in order to verify the provider (API server).
+As I have mentioned above, you need a pact file (contract) to verify the provider (API server).

 Let's create a simple API server using _express_ which will only respond to the `/population` endpoint.